 Have you noticed the ‘Smart Compose’ feature in Gmail that gives auto-suggestions to complete sentences while writing an email?
 This is one of the various use-cases of language models used in Natural Language Processing (NLP).

 A language model is the core component of modern Natural Language Processing (NLP).
-It’s a statistical tool that analyzes the pattern of human language for the prediction of words.
+It’s a statistical model that is designed to analyze the pattern of human language and predict the likelihood of a sequence of words or tokens.

 NLP-based applications use language models for a variety of tasks, such as audio to text conversion, speech recognition, sentiment analysis, summarization, spell correction, etc.